 Beginning and Intermediate Sewing and Mending classes

-We offer classes at local community centers.
+We offer classes at local community centers, serving clients of those centers.
 The curriculum focuses on basic sewing and mending and becoming acquainted with the sewing machine–how to operate and maintain it.
 Each course runs six weeks.
 Students are required to attend all 6 sessions in a course and “Pay it Forward” by completing a project to be donated to the Center where the class is held.
 After meeting these requirements students are “gifted” the machine on which they learned along with a small starter sewing kit.
 Our talented instructor, Rebecca Sites encourages students to take risks and push boundaries within each lesson.
 Our beloved volunteers float in the classroom, offering support as needed.
 The depth of community created when people come together to sew and learn from one another is astounding.

 The mending…we hope it’s never-ending!